unpin/oak-api-starter/README.md

-## Deno Oak Starter Application
+## Deno Template Project

-This is a starter Oak application with basic CRUD functionality and authentication.
+This is a template project for Deno's Oak framework with basic CRUD functionality, Authentication and Authorization.

 Functionality